07th-mod/saku-voicedump/README.md

 The `gen_voices.js` script eats a ponscripter `0.utf` file and the output of `dump.js`, and produces an automated voice-only patch for an Umineko game, consisting of an altered script and a `needvoices.sh` file, which can be placed in the `voices/` directory of the Entergram rom dump to extract the voices needed for the specific arc.

+The `translate.js` script eats the output of `gen_voices.js` (or just a plain Japanese script), and tries to translate it into English using a "text dump" (we have these in the legacy Tsubasa/Hane/Saku repos).

-The usefulness of this project is dubious and temporary, but it can help with getting the most important part of the script out when nothing else will.
+The usefulness of this project is dubious and temporary, but it can help with getting a lot of the job done.